Linking the $R_{K^{(\ast)}}$ anomalies to the Hubble tension via a single right-handed neutrino: Introduction

+in which the SH0ES 2019 measurements (R19)~\cite{Riess:2019cxk} are included.
+These patterns are also consistent with that observed in Ref.~\cite{Seto:2021tad} where an additional electron-type lepton asymmetry $\xi_e$ in the neutrino sector is introduced, giving

+with a larger central value of $N_{\rm eff}$ than from Eq.~\eqref{R19BBN}.
+Intriguingly, the introduction of a lepton asymmetry is also supported by the very recently probed anomaly in the helium-4 abundance~\cite{Matsumoto:2022tlr}, which results in~\cite{Matsumoto:2022tlr,Kawasaki:2022hvx,Burns:2022hkq}

+It is noted that all the central values of $N_{\rm eff}$ obtained above are larger than the previous CMB+BBN result~\cite{Fields:2019pfx}, $N_{\rm eff}=2.843\pm 0.154$.
+Therefore, it can be inferred from Eqs.~\eqref{R19noBBN}--\eqref{newBBN} that an increased $N_{\rm eff}$ will be helpful to mitigate the $H_0$ tension, though an updated analysis of the combined data set from CMB+BAO+Pantheon+R21+BBN is currently not available.
+Other possible patterns, such as the extra radiation in the presence of additional non-free-streaming degrees of freedom (d.o.f)~\cite{Brust:2017nmv,Blinov:2020hmc}, also found that comparable $N_{\rm eff}$ values are favored to ease the $H_0$ tension.
+Recently, the mitigation of the $H_0$ tension with $\Delta N_{\rm eff}\simeq \mathcal{O}(0.5)$ has been studied in some explicit models~\cite{Escudero:2019gzq,Escudero:2019gvw,Aloni:2021eaq,Aboubrahim:2022gjb}.

+The lesson learned from above suggests that a full resolution of the $H_0$ tension could be a result of multidisciplinary interplay, in which the extra radiation serves as a fractional but important role.
+In relating the observed anomalies in particle physics domain, it is compelling to consider the situation where the underlying mechanism for the $\Delta N_{\rm eff}$ shift is \textit{naturally} provided by the $R_{K^{(\ast)}}$ resolution via an eV-scale right-handed Majorana or a right-handed Dirac neutrino, which motivates our present study.
+In this paper, we will show that such a connection can indeed be realized in a flavor-specific 2HDM framework, where only one right-handed Majorana or Dirac neutrino has significant interactions with the extra Higgs bosons present in the model.

 The paper is organized as follows.
-We begin in Sec.~\ref{model} with a description of the framework, and then apply in Sec.~\ref{flaphy} the framework to explain the $R_{K^{(\ast)}}$ anomalies under the B-physics and muon-related constraints.
-After that, we analyze in Sec.~\ref{neff} the resulting shift $\Delta N_{eff}$ with different decoupling temperatures and present the connection between the $R_{K^{(\ast)}}$ anomalies and the $H_0$ tension.
+We begin in Sec.~\ref{model} with a description of the framework, dubbed $t\nu$2HDM, and then take into account in Sec.~\ref{pheno} the most relevant constraints from the low-energy flavor physics, the perturbative unitarity condition, as well as the LHC direct searches.
+In Sec.~\ref{contri} we will discuss the NP contributions to the $R_{K^{(\ast)}}$ anomalies and the mitigation of the $H_0$ tension.
+Then, we present in Sec.~\ref{num} our detailed numerical analyses of the viable parameter space for the $R_{K^{(\ast)}}$ resolution, as well as the correlation between the $R_{K^{(\ast)}}$ anomalies and the $H_0$ tension.
 Conclusions are finally made in Sec.~\ref{con}.